 If you’re experiencing regular headaches when you wake up or in the hours soon after waking, the most important thing you can do is to see your dentist for an evaluation.
 Even though you may not be able to see the telltale signs of nighttime grinding, your dentist can.

-Once your grinding has been diagnosed, your dentist will help you decide how to prevent it from happening.
-In most cases, that involves one of two routes: A bite guard, which will be custom-fitted to your mouth, or bite balancing.
+Once your dentist diagnoses you with teeth grinding issues, he will help you decide how to prevent it from happening.
+In most cases, that involves one of two routes: A bite guard, which the dentist custom-fits to your mouth, or bite balancing.
 Bite balancing involves dental treatments and procedures that get right to the heart of your unbalanced bite, eliminating the problems that are causing you to grind your teeth in the first place.

 Bite balancing offers an additional advantage: By eliminating gaps, unevenly worn surfaces, crooked teeth, and other defects, you can also decrease the likelihood of cavities, gum disease, or other problems that typically occur when a bite remains misaligned.